 Vector databases first emerged a few years ago to power a new generation of search engines based on neural networks.
 Today, they play a new role: helping organizations deploy applications based on large language models like GPT4.

 Vector databases differ from standard relational databases, such as PostgreSQL, which were built to store tabular data in rows and columns.
-They’re also distinct from newer NoSQL databases like MongoDB that store data as JSON.
+They’re also distinct from newer NoSQL databases like MongoDB, which store data as JSON.
 That’s because a vector database is designed to store and retrieve just one type of data: vector embeddings.

 Vector embeddings are the distilled representations of the training data produced as an output from the training stage of the machine learning process.
 They serve as the filter through which fresh data is processed during inference.

-What vector databases are available on the market today?
-Before we move on to the review of the 12 most promising vector databases and libraries, let’s clarify the difference between these two technologies.
+What vector database solutions are available today to help you store and retrieve high-dimensional vectors?
+Before we move on to the review of the 17 most promising vector databases and libraries, let’s clarify the difference between these two technologies.

 Vector libraries vs. vector databases